nomocas/yamvish/README.md

 - allow full js expression and filtering
 - minimal HTML foot-print : a single attribute for everything ("data-template")
 - could output to DOMElement, to virtual nodes, or to String.
-- even if it's really fast in the browser with Virtual/DOMElements handling, rendering is much faster under nodejs when using string output.
+- even if it's really fast in the browser with Virtual/DOMElements handling, rendering is even faster under nodejs when using string output.
 - allow WebComponent style

 __Promise and Async awareness__
 - use and handle Promises when needed to manage asynchroneous timing
 - easy way to get end-of-actions events/promises (mounted, unmounted, destroyed, done)

+__Modularity with Event Programmation__
+- define a simple global agora object where to listen/push messages from modules and views

+__Concurrency Battle Ready__
+- use simple global env object pattern that allow safe server-side isolation and rendering

 __Plugins__
-Even if it's easily usable with other third party lib (routers, ressources/model managers, ...), it plays really nicely with those extensions that you could find in the plugins folder from sources :
+Even if it's easily usable with other third party lib (routers, ressources/model managers, any jquery plugin,...), it plays really nicely with those extensions that you could find in the plugins folder from sources :
 - yamvish router : dynamic-in-place routing made easy.
 - loader through [c3po](https://github.com/nomocas/c3po) : open pattern for ressources management wich provide clean way for handling transparently different ressources drivers from browser or server side.
 This allow real and __complete__ isomorphism.
 - [RQL](https://github.com/persvr/rql) array filtering, sorting and paging (and many more).